binyaminMAKONEN/spotify-app/README.md

 - Search

 ## Deployment
-- The app is deployed on Vercel hosting service at this link: https://spotify-app-lovat.vercel.app/
+- The app is deployed on Vercel hosting service
-- Make sure to setup environment variables for any sensitive information such as API keys.

 ## Contribution
 If you want to contribute to the project, please follow the steps: